With Pak upping Khalistan ante, why India’s decision on Kartarpur should have been better timed

 The release also expressed concern at Pakistan provoking Khalistan separatism and termed this as an attempt to incite communal disharmony.

 Now adding salt to the injury is the date that has been fixed to lay the foundation stone for the Kartarpur Corridor at Dera Baba Nanak on November 26 ie today.

 Incidentally today happens to be the 10th anniversary of the Mumbai 26/11 attack that was planned, plotted and launched from Pakistan.
-President of India, Ram Nath Kovind and Captain Singh will be laying the foundation stone today.
+Vice President of India, Venkaiah Naidu and Captain Singh will be laying the foundation stone today.

 Also Read | Sushma Swaraj has health issues, India committed to Kartarpur corridor, says VK Singh